rstudio/blastula/README.md

 ### Adding a local image to an email message

 It’s really a cinch to include images hosted on the Web using the Markdown approach shown earlier.
-But, what about local image files?
-Well that’s easy too\!
-Use the `add_image()` helper function and you’ll get an HTML fragment that can be placed into the message wherever you’d like the image to be.
+For local image files we can use the `add_image()` helper function, which creates an HTML fragment that can be placed into the message wherever you’d like the image to appear.
 Again, this function can be used either in the global environment or within the email message body itself.
 I’ll point to image that is available in the package.

 ``` r
 library(blastula)